-The lawsuit alleges that DOE's failure to move forward with the regulations violates the Energy Policy and Conservation Act and the Administrative Procedure Act.
+The lawsuit alleged that DOE's failure to move forward with the regulations violates the Energy Policy and Conservation Act and the Administrative Procedure Act.
 See Natural Resources Defense Council, et al. v.
 Perry, et al. (N.D.
 Ca., Case No. 3:17-cv-03404).
 A federal district court in California granted the plaintiffs' motion for summary judgment on February 18, 2018, concluding that DOE violated the Energy Policy and Conservation Act and ordering the agency to publish the standards.
 The Trump administration appealed to the Ninth Circuit, which stayed the district court's decision pending appeal.
 On October 10, 2019, the Ninth Circuit affirmed the District Court's holding that DOE was required to publish the final energy efficiency standards.
 The OAG subsequently intervened in an industry backed effort to further delay promulgation of those standards.

 The Trump Administration also missed statutorily imposed deadlines to update energy efficiency standards for 25 categories of consumer and industrial or commercial appliances as required by the Energy Policy and Conservation Act (EPCA).
 Maryland joined a multistate coalition in providing DOE with notice of intent to sue over its failure to meet these deadlines in August 2020 and sued to compel DOE to update energy efficiency standards for these categories of appliances in the Southern District of New York on November 9, 2020.
 See New York v.
 DOE, Case No. 1:20-cv-09362 (S.D.
 N.Y. filed Nov.
 9, 2020).
 In September 2022 the OAG joined all parties in entering a consent decree that established ambitious yet accomplishable timelines for DOE to issue final determinations regarding all categories of appliances named in the complaint.
+The OAG continues to monitor DOEs compliance with the terms of the consent decree and to comment on rulemakings to update energy efficiency standards where appropriate.

 As a critical component of broader efforts to reduce air pollution, these standards should be updated.
-GHG emissions pose a significant threat to public health and climate stability.
 Maryland has a significant interest in increased energy efficiency and reduced energy use, in protecting its population and environment, and in enforcing the provisions of its laws designed to foster energy efficiency and reduce global warming-related impacts.
 These efforts are harmed by any delay by DOE in updating energy efficiency standards.